 - Rated power factor (if known).

 After entering the required data, click on the “Calculate” button to find out the required fuse rating, Circuit Breaker rating, contactor current rating, and overload setting.
+This tool can help you to select contactor for star-delta, Overload relay and MCB or MCCB for star delta starter circuits.

 Large induction motors, when started directly on line, draw very high currents.
 Therefore star-delta starters are widely used for motors rated over 10hp or 7.5kW (even small motors can be started used the star-delta method).
 This can reduce current inrush to 1/3 of direct-on-line starting current.